Acromic/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 I think expenses would be a great study.
 With rising car and gas prices consumers are looking into saving money.
+Is the technology in the Mechacar vs competition that much better?
+I think you could test.
+* fuel efficency
+* engine type
+* years the cars are owned before they start breaking down.

+Null hypothesis: Based off the findings is there a difference with the newer technology or the same?
+Alternative Hypothesis: In which ways are these findings not equal.

+Id test outside of regulary maintenance (oil changes, filters, ect) which of the engines have a better life span.
+Which use fuel more efficency like miles driven, terrain driven.
+Miles and terrain type would be needed to check for statistics.